nickbugati/SE-Project/README.md

 Technical Details
 -----------------

+Our project was built using Node.js and Express.js for the server, and the frontend being the standard HTML, CSS, and Javascript, particularly jQuery/Ajax for handling HTTP requests.

 We used MongoDB to store Officer's information to a cloud database.
 We used a seperate database associated with Auth0 to store log-in credentials.